Protectionist taxes plunder the weak, destroying potential new jobs in Sri Lanka

 The collapse of the Wellawatte building also needs to be examined in detail.
 Did they skimp on steel because of import duties?

 Nationalists like Donald Trump base taxes on a false idea that free trade simply eliminates jobs and that it is some kind of zero sum game.
-Free trade in fact is a major driver of job creation, as well as force raising living standards of the lowest income earners.
+Free trade in fact is a major driver of job creation, as well as being a force in raising living standards of the lowest income earners.

 In Sri Lanka, the prices of a variety of building materials including tiles, sanitary ware, steel and electrical products are kept excessively high by the political class through import duties, to give billions of rupees of profits to a few rent-seeking oligarchs.